yohamta/furex/README.md

 ## Motivation

-When I was developing some React Native app, I thought the Flexbox layout is very intuitive for UI and it would be great if I could use the same concept when building UI for a game I make in Ebiten.
+When I was developing some React Native app, I thought the Flexbox layout is very intuitive for UI and it would be great if I could use the same concept when building UI for a game made in Ebiten.
 I hope this library will help others with the same thoughts.

 ## Features